HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 1. Jurisdiction of the State Government: The Court concluded that the State Government had the authority to issue executive orders within the scope of its legislative powers.
 Therefore, the West Bengal Government’s notification was within its competence.

 On the question of reasonableness, the Court noted the reduction of compulsory service time in other institutions has been reduced to two years.
-Thus, Court directed the State Governments and the Armed Forces Medical College “to consider imposing the condition of compulsory service period of two years in default of which the Doctors shall recompense the Government by paying Rs.
+Thus, the Court directed the State Governments and the Armed Forces Medical College “to consider imposing the condition of the compulsory service period of two years in default of which the Doctors shall recompense the Government by paying Rs.
 20 Lakhs.”

-On the question of freedom to practise profession under Art 19(1)(g), Court said that private rights, when in conflict with public interest, have to take a back seat.
+On the question of freedom to practice a profession under Art 19(1)(g), the Court said that private rights, when in conflict with public interest, have to take a back seat.
 Article 47 of the Constitution reiterates the constitutional obligation imposed on the State to improve public health.
 Government hospitals and health centres are meaningful only if the State can “provide all facilities to employ best of talents”.
 It is thus for the larger good that compulsory service be enlisted from doctors trained at government institutions.

 The Court stated that the State Governments have the responsibility to provide healthcare and address the shortage of super specialists in their respective states.
 The policy decision to utilize the services of doctors who received government assistance for their education was not arbitrary.
 The court directed State Governments and the Armed Forces Medical College to consider reducing the compulsory service period to two years, with a penalty of Rs.
 20 lakhs for default.